 Provider Payments & Healthcare Costs

-- HLC is also closely tracking the newly created Food and Drug Administration Safety Innovation Act (FDASIA) federal advisory workgroup.
-HIT software could become subject to a new tax, depending on the results of this workgroup’s recommendations.
+- HLC closely tracks the ongoing activities related to the recommendations of the Food and Drug Administration Safety Innovation Act (FDASIA) federal advisory workgroup and subsequent report issued by the Office of the National Coordinator (ONC) for Health Information Technology (HIT), the Federal Communications Commission (FCC), and the Food and Drug Administration (FDA).
+HIT software could become subject to a new tax, depending on the results of regulatory or congressional activity on this issue.

-- HLC tracks the regulatory implementation of the recently passed FDA user fee law.
+- HLC monitors the regulatory implementation of the FDA user fee law.